h0uter/smflow/README.md

 - Intuitively work with submodules through VS Code git interface.
 - Automatically attaches submodule `HEAD`s to the commits referenced by the parent repository.
 - Quickly see how many changes the current submodule is behind the tracked branch.
-- Keeps local submodules in sync when switching branches in the parent project.
+- Correctly set local submodules when switching branches in the parent project.
 - Automatically update `.gitmodules` in parent when changing locally checking out branches for submodules.
-- Configures Git for a smoother submodule experience:
-  - Auto-checkout submodules on branch change
-  - Auto-push submodule commits when pushing the parent

 ---